agda/agda-stdlib/notes/style-guide.md

 #### Implicit and explicit arguments

-* Function's arguments should be implicit if they can "almost always" be inferred.
+* Function arguments should be implicit if they can "almost always" be inferred.
 If there are common cases where they cannot be inferred then they should be left explicit.

 * If there are lots of implicit arguments that are common to a collection of proofs they should be extracted by using an anonymous module.

 * Implicit of type `Level` and `Set` can be generalized using the keyword `variable`.
 At the moment the policy is *not* to generalize over any other types to minimize the amount of information that users have to keep in their head concurrently.

 ## Naming conventions